 The real estate industry is one of the most promising sectors in the UAE, and it has also helped improve other companies and industries.
 In the UAE, the furniture sector is just one of the many firms uplifted by the real estate industry.
 The UAE is a global business destination and furnishing facilities are needed for the establishment of every workplace.
 The lifestyle of people living in the UAE and Dubai is radically changing and new interior decorations are needed.
 The furnishing sector is also adding to the import-export industry.
-Dubai has a broad network with neighbouring countries that will allow you to quickly grow your business.
+Dubai has a broad network with neighboring countries that will allow you to quickly grow your business.

 Furniture Market in the UAE

-Before Dubai was recognised as a significant business set-up hub in the UAE, the furnishing business did not seem to be a successful market.
+Before Dubai was recognized as a significant business set-up hub in the UAE, the furnishing business did not seem to be a successful market.
 However, after the UAE began to be known as one of the most active countries in terms of industry, the furnishing companies received popularity.
-The UAE acts as a significant export platform for Asia, Africa and Europe.
+The UAE acts as a significant export platform for Asia, Africa, and Europe.
 This has culminated in a spike in imports and exports.